 Otterly ($29-489/Month)

-Otterly starts at $29/month and tracks 6 AI platforms: ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, and Copilot.
-The platform earned Gartner Cool Vendor recognition and includes a GEO audit tool and link citation tracking.
-At $29/month, Otterly covers more AI search engines than Profound's $99 Starter, which is limited to ChatGPT only.
+Otterly starts at $29/month, the lowest entry price of any platform in this guide, and tracks 4 base AI search engines: ChatGPT, Google AI Overviews, Perplexity, and Copilot (Gemini, Google AI Mode, and Claude are paid add-ons).
+The platform includes a GEO audit tool and link citation tracking.
+At $29/month, Otterly covers more AI search engines than Profound's $99 Starter, which is limited to ChatGPT only, and undercuts every content-executing platform here on price.

 The limitation is that Otterly is monitoring-only.
-It does not generate content, post to Reddit, or verify citations after you publish elsewhere.
+It does not generate content, post to Reddit, or track visibility changes after you publish elsewhere.
 For teams that already have content production handled and just need visibility data, Otterly delivers strong coverage at a budget price.

-AIclicks tracks 6-10+ AI search engines depending on the plan and supports 50+ languages, making it one of the more internationally capable monitoring platforms.
-Pricing starts at $79/month, which undercuts Profound's Starter while covering significantly more engines.
+AIclicks tracks 3 to 6 AI search engines depending on the plan (3 on the $59 Starter, 4 on the $189 Pro, 6 on the $499 Business tier).
+Pricing starts at $59/month, which undercuts Profound's Starter.
 The platform provides prompt-level tracking, competitor benchmarking, and historical trend data.

-The disadvantage is that Semrush AIO is purely a monitoring layer.
+The disadvantage is that it is purely a monitoring layer.
 It does not generate content, and it only makes sense economically if you are already a Semrush customer.
-Adding $99/month on top of a Semrush subscription for monitoring-only capabilities is comparable to Profound's Starter, but with broader engine coverage.
+For an existing Semrush team, though, it is a strong bolt-on with broader engine coverage than Profound's Starter.

 If You Need Reddit and YouTube Execution